give time | Give items | give money

 *Minimum of 3 months commitment is required

-This is a collaborative effort between New American Pathways, International Rescue Committee (IRC), Catholic Charities Atlanta, and Inspiritus.
-The Welcome Co-Op provides a welcoming home for refugees as well as MARTA training, housing set-up, welcome kits, interpretation, and airport pick-up.
+This is a collaborative effort between New American Pathways and other local resettlement agencies.
+The Welcome Co-Op provides a welcoming home for refugees as well as MARTA training, housing set-up, welcome kits, and interpretation.